 via Twitter

 The Spanish goalkeeper Iker Casillas spent 16 years as a dependable and consistent shot blocker between the posts.
 Casillas went on to make 725 appearances with Real Madrid where he loaded up the trophy case with five Spanish League championships, four Spanish Super Cups, two Copa Del Rey’s and two UEFA Super Cups.
-He also protected the net for on their way to winning the World Cup in 2010.
+He also protected the net for Spain on their way to winning the World Cup in 2010.

 Spain's 2010 World Cup Squad: Where are they now?